Lissy93/dashy/docs/management.md

 [AppArmor](https://www.apparmor.net/)is a kernel module that proactively protects the operating system and applications from external or internal threats, by enabling you to  restrict programs' capabilities with per-program profiles.
 You can specify either a security policy by name, or by file path with the `apparmor` flag in docker run.
 Learn more about writing profiles, [here](https://gitlab.com/apparmor/apparmor/-/wikis/QuickProfileLanguage).

 [Seccomp](https://en.wikipedia.org/wiki/Seccomp) (Secure Computing Mode) is a sandboxing facility in the Linux kernel that acts like a firewall for system calls (syscalls).
 It uses Berkeley Packet Filter (BPF) rules to filter syscalls and control how they are handled.
-These filters can significantly limit a containers access to the Docker Host’s Linux kernel - especially for simple containers/applications.
+These filters can significantly limit a containers access to the Docker Host's Linux kernel - especially for simple containers/applications.
 It requires a Linux-based Docker host, with secomp enabled, and you can check for this by running `docker info | grep seccomp`.
 A great resource for learning more about this is [DockerLabs](https://training.play-with-docker.com/security-seccomp/).

 **[⬆️ Back to Top](#management)**